Sharpening in Photoshop Part Two

 Make sure you have the smart layer selected, then open up smart sharpen by going to Filter > Sharpen > Smart Sharp.

 Next select radius.
-This is quite a powerful part of smart sharp so setting a very low amount will be enough.
+This is quite a dominant part of smart sharp so setting a very low amount will be enough.

 Next is to reduce noise.
 A maximum amount of 20% is recommended before an image appears too soft.

-For shadows & highlights, i applied only a small amount of fade.
-Adjust accordingly depending on type of image you use.
+For shadows & highlights, I applied only a small amount of fade.
+Adjust accordingly depending on the type of image you use.

 - Using High Pass Filter to Sharpen an Image in Photoshop – Sharpening in Photoshop Part One